ivanl86/broken_code/csci_150/exam_2/notes.md

 - the procedure that is being called
 - ebx, edi, esi only if it changes them
 ### Call instruction
-- push eip into the stack
+- push eip into the stack (eip is the extended instrcution pointer that holds the next instruction address)
 - mov eip, label
 ### Ret
 - pop top of stack into eip